Information for landlords

 What if I want to withdraw my Tenancy Tribunal application?

-Contact the Department of Building and Housing on 0800 TENANCY (0800 83 62 62) as soon as possible.
+Contact the Ministry of Business, Innovation and Employment as soon as possible.
 Once you have made an application and paid the $20.44 fee, your fee cannot be refunded, even if the problem is sorted out.